 Now Accepting Applications For:

-Now accepting applications for a licensed psychologist or licensed professional counselor with expertise in leadership development, program development, and clinical operations.
+Now accepting applications for a licensed psychologist, professional counselor, or clinical social worker with expertise in leadership development, program development, and clinical operations.

-Interested applicants, please contact Angel Tureaud at firstname.lastname@example.org.
+Interested applicants, please contact our support team at firstname.lastname@example.org.